turboMaCk/lazy-tree-with-zipper/performance/README.md

 ## Conclusion

-For large trees where it's not necessary to evaluate whole structure at once lazy tree is definitelly much more performant.
+For large trees where it's not necessary to evaluate whole structure at once lazy tree is definitely much more performant.
 However if you're working with much smaller data strict version like `tomjkidd/elm-multiway-tree-zipper` should be fine.

 ## HW specifications